sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

   [US Department of Energy Office of Scientific and Technical Information](https://www.osti.gov/biblio/6986994)
 - In the backup source, "2&frac12; hours" was mis-scanned as "2-k hours", an error that has been repeated as "2000 hours" in at least one book.
-The printer backlog did not reach 83 days; 2&frac12; hours was bad enough!
+The printer backlog did not reach 83&nbsp;days; 2&frac12; hours was bad enough!

 </details>